elliotholden/lessons/meetup-presentations/logs.md

 * Open a web brower and go to *http://localhost:8888*.
 Refresh the page a couple of times.

-  *Notice that nothing is being output to the logs in the ssecond terminal window*
+  *Notice that nothing is being output to the logs in the second terminal window*

 * Go back to the first terminal window and use the **exec** command to restart the webserver
   >podman exec web httpd -k restart